feraudet/collectd-haproxy/README.md

  Specify multiple times to specify additional proxies
 * `Socket`
 File location of the HAProxy management socket
+* `Plugin`
+Set plugin name (default: haproxy)
+* `UsePluginInstance`
+Optional, if set to True proxy will be set in Collectd plugin_instance instead of concatened to type_instance
 * `Verbose`
 Enable verbose logging